abriqqi.com

 entrar en, a – to enter, to get into

-The verb entrar is a little bit different.
+The verb entrar is a bit different.
 In Spain it’s normally used with the preposition en.
 Although, it’s quite possible to use it with a.

 more often: entro en casa